iKevinY/ghoti.rs/README.md

 # ghoti.rs [![1]][2]

-`ghoti.rs` (pronounced [/ˈfɪʃərz/]) is a toy spell checker written in Rust. :fishing_pole_and_fish:

-## Rationale

-`ghoti.rs` was inspired by Peter Norvig's [How to Write a Spelling Corrector] and developed as an exercise in learning Rust.
-As for the name of the project:
+`ghoti.rs` (pronounced [/ˈfɪʃərz/] :fishing_pole_and_fish:) is a toy spell checker written in Rust, inspired by Peter Norvig's [How to Write a Spelling Corrector], and developed as an exercise in learning Rust.
+The project was named after the word _ghoti_.

 > Ghoti is intended to be pronounced as */ˈfɪʃ/* (:tropical_fish:), using these sounds:
 > - gh, pronounced *[f]* as in tou**gh** *[tʌf]*